totoberni/TAETPU/README.md

 # Google Cloud TPU PyTorch Hello World

-This repository contains a complete setup for running PyTorch on Google Cloud TPU VMs.
-It demonstrates how to set up a TPU VM, install PyTorch with XLA support, and run a simple test script that validates TPU functionality.
+This repository contains a complete setup for running PyTorch on Google Cloud TPU VMs using Docker.
+It demonstrates how to set up a TPU VM, build and deploy a Docker container with PyTorch/XLA support, and run a simple test script that validates TPU functionality.

 ## Project Structure
 ```